-The 2018 and 2019 budgets described rising concerns about water and wastewater revenues and warned of rate adjustments that would be required in the near future.
-The sections below explain those concerns, none of which yet impact the 2020 budget.
+The 2018, 2019 and 2020 budgets described rising concerns about water and wastewater revenues and warned of rate adjustments that would be required in the near future.
+The sections below explain those concerns.
+While wastewater revenues will remain adequate in 2021, it is now necessary to include those predicted water rate adjustments in the 2021 budget.

-Wastewater System - There are three factors looming in the near future that will affect wastewater revenues, none of which are addressed in the 2020 budget.
+Wastewater System - There are three factors looming in the near future that will affect wastewater revenues, none of which are addressed in the 2021 budget.